zr123/ViZDoomKerasPolicyGradient/README.md

 # Further Reading

+If you are new to reeinforcement learning or are looking for different implementations you might find the following resources helpful:

-Some exellent explanation of reinforcement learning and policy gradient: https://karpathy.github.io/2016/05/31/rl/
+* Some exellent simple explanations of reinforcement learning and policy gradient: https://karpathy.github.io/2016/05/31/rl/
+* Another introduction to reinforcement learning using gym and vizdoom: https://www.freecodecamp.org/news/an-introduction-to-policy-gradients-with-cartpole-and-doom-495b5ef2207f/

 # Disclaimer